click here for a pdf version of this destination write-up - easier to print - no photos

-This beautiful area beside the River Nile has plenty of big game and is the best site to find the amazing Shoebill Stork.
-On Phil's first visit in 2004 he became spellbound by this enormous grey bird with dark human-like eyes set in a massive head dominated by a boat shaped bill!
+This beautiful area beside the River Nile has plenty of big game and is the best site to find the amazing Shoebill.
+On Phil's first visit in 2004, he became spellbound by this enormous grey bird with dark human-like eyes set in a massive head dominated by a boat shaped bill!
 It remains his favourite bird.

-On day 14 we will drive back to Entebbe, where we will take a return flight home.
+On day 14 we will drive back to Entebbe, where we will take our return flight home.

 CLIMATE AND PACE

-Our visit is in the dry season.
+Our visit is at the end of the dry season, although rain is still a possibility.
 Hot days are the norm, but mornings in the uplands are cool and may be damp.
 Daytime temperatures can be high, so early morning excursions are made to maximise wildlife viewing opportunities.
-In parts of Queen Elizabeth and Murchison viewing is only allowed from a vehicle, due to the presence of large mammals.
+In parts of Queen Elizabeth and Murchison, viewing is only allowed from a vehicle, due to the presence of large mammals.
 Basic fitness is all that is required.
 Walking will be at a sensible pace with frequent stops to look at birds.
 There is some uphill walking in hot humid conditions in the forest and it may rain and be muddy.

-Gorilla trekking involves a strenuous uphill walk in hot humid conditions, rewarded by about one hour with the Gorillas (the park has a better than 99% success rate).
-The length of the walk is dependent on where the animals are that day but usually lasts from 07.30 to 14.00hrs.
+Gorilla trekking involves a strenuous uphill walk in hot humid conditions, rewarded by a full one hour with the Gorillas (the park has a better than 99% success rate).
+The length of the walk is dependent on where the animals are that day but the whole excursion usually lasts from 08.00hrs to 13.00hrs.
 There is the opportunity to change your mind before trekking begins and get part of your permit fee refunded.
 If you are unsure about trekking conditions, please discuss it with us.

 ACCOMMODATION AND FOOD

-Full-board accommodation is provided with one night at Sun Inn, Entebbe, one night at Rwakobo Rock, Lake Mburu, one night at Trackers Tavern, Rhija, two nights at Engagi Lodge, Bwindi, two nights at Mweya Lodge, Queen Elizabeth NP, two nights at Chimp Guest House, Kibale, one night at Masindi Lodge, Budongo and the last three nights at Murchison River Lodge, Murchison Falls.
+Full-board accommodation is provided with one night at Boma Lodge, Entebbe, one night at Rwakobo Rock, Lake Mburu, one night at Trackers Tavern, Rhija, two nights at Engagi Lodge, Bwindi, two nights at Mweya Lodge, Queen Elizabeth NP, two nights at Chimp Guest House, Kibale, one night at Masindi Lodge, Budongo and the last three nights at Pakuba Lodge, Murchison Falls.
 Hotels and lodges are clean and pleasant with comfortable rooms.
-Accommodation at Kibale is a luxury permanent tented camp.
+Accommodation at Murchison is a luxury permanent tented camp.
 All rooms and tents have en suite facilities.
-Lunch is usually packed.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with breakfast on 26th, ending with lunch on 7th), soft drinks at meal times, boat trips, transport, park entrance fees and international flights.
+All birdwatching excursions with Bird Holidays leader and expert local guide, full-board accommodation (starting with breakfast on 20th, ending with lunch on 1st), soft drinks at meal times, bottled water throughout, boat trips, transport, park entrance fees and international flights.

 WHAT IS NOT INCLUDED

-Our optional travel insurance, payable at the time of booking.
+Travel insurance.
 Visa (US$50 on arrival).
 Personal items, alcoholic drinks, laundry, tips.
-The optional Gorilla permit (£330) should be requested at the time of booking.
+The optional Gorilla permit (currently US$600) should be requested at the time of booking.

-Return flights from London Heathrow to Entebbe, using the scheduled services of British Airways.
-Outbound flight departs early morning, return flight arrives back mid-morning.
-Flights from regional airports with KLM are also available.
+Return flight from most UK airports to Entebbe (via Amsterdam), using the scheduled services of KLM.
+Outbound flight departs early morning, return flight arrives back midday.

 Gorilla permits sell quickly so, to secure one, we strongly recommend you book as soon as possible.